DevDecoder/DynamicXml/README.md

 Easily the most powerful feature is the indexer system, that allows for complex, and efficient, navigation of the document.

-The dynamic accepts a multidimensional indexer, where each index can be either an integer (any integer type except `UInt64` is allowed), or an [XPath string](https://www.w3schools.com/xml/xpath_syntax.asp).
+The dynamic accepts a multidimensional indexer, where each index can be either an integer (an `int` or smaller), a `System.Index`, a `Range`, an [XPath expression](https://www.w3schools.com/xml/xpath_syntax.asp) as a `string`.

-The Integer index will return for the n'th child _element_ of the current `XNode` (i.e. `XElement` or `XDocument`), as you specify extra dimensions, it will continue down the tree.
+The Integer index will return for the n'th child _object_ of the current object (i.e. `XElement` or `XDocument`), as you specify extra dimensions, it will continue down the tree.
 For example `purchaseOrders[0]` returns the first `PurchaseOrder` element, whilst `purchaseOrders[1,1]` returns the second `Address` element of the second `PurchaseOrder` element.
+You can use a -ve index to index from the end, e.g. `-1` will get the last child.

+However, you can also use `System.Index` syntax which is prefered, in which case `^1` will return the last child object.

-You can also supply an [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath) which allows for extremely powerful searching.
+Supplying an [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath) which allows for extremely powerful searching.

-* If the XPath leads to a `bool` (e.g. by using the [`boolean()` function](https://developer.mozilla.org/en-US/docs/Web/XPath/Functions/boolean)), `double` or a `string` then it must be the final index as the result is the type and not another dynamic.
+* If the XPath leads to a `bool` (e.g. by using the [`boolean()` function](https://developer.mozilla.org/en-US/docs/Web/XPath/Functions/boolean)), `double` or a `string` then it must be the final index as the result is the type and not another `XObject`.
 * If the XPath refers to one or more `XObject`s, then the first one is returned as dynamic.
 For more detail, refer to the [documentation for `XPathEvaulate`](https://docs.microsoft.com/en-us/dotnet/api/system.xml.xpath.extensions.xpathevaluate?view=net-6.0)
   .
 * If the XPath refers to an `XContainer` (i.e. an `XDocument` or `XElement`), then further index dimensions can be used to continue navigation.
-* Using XPath indices allows us to access other `XObject` types, like comments (`XComment`) and text (`XText`) which are also returned as dynamic objects.

 As explained, you can easily mix both indexer types in a single lookup: